Onteon/katacoda-scenarios/03-multi-node/04_node_comms_2_to_1.md

 If everything went smoothly, you should be able to start the [exchange](https://[[HOST_SUBDOMAIN]]-18000-[[KATACODA_HOST]].environments.katacoda.com/exchange/) application on NODE_2 and get all the currency conversion results in the table:

-Notice that we still don't have the required microservice started on NODE_2, jlupin uses internal communication and finds required microservice in the other node.
+Notice that we still don't have the required microservice started on NODE_2, Onteon uses internal communication and finds required microservice in the other node.
 If you want to check that the missing microservice is still not running on NODE_2, you can do the following:

 Start the CLI:
 `/opt/jlupin/platform2/start/control.sh`{{execute}}